emad-elsaid/debugger/README.md

 - Shows Process current working directory
 - Compiles go module executable or tests
 - Recompile and restart the process when changes are detected
-- Saves sessions for current project, with latest breakpoints
 - Stack trace panel, listing all go routines
 - List of packages, and links to package documentation
 - List of source files